yerim-kim/slave2algorithm/week3/README.md

 ![20200807_111257 copy](https://user-images.githubusercontent.com/68723268/96408882-1f6e8900-1230-11eb-9caa-702c4bc04f73.jpg)

 I hang the pastel onto the vibrating washin machine using the string.
-Also taped the paper
+Also taped the paper on the side of the washing machine.
+I imagined pastels will start to move depending the volume